 Dumbbell Pullover Video

-Chest & Back Workout
+Chest and Back Workout

-Lift, Burn more Fat, Get Stronger and Live Healthier!
+Lift, Burn more Fat, Get Stronger, and Live Healthier!

 To a Fitter Healthier You,